ahnpj/incident-response-and-investigations/README.md

 Investigations are organized into category folders based on primary attack surface and investigation focus (such as identity, endpoint, intrusion, and web applications).
 Each investigation is fully self-contained and represents one complete incident scenario documented end-to-end.
 Rather than focusing on isolated tools or one-off techniques, these investigations emphasize:

-Rather than focusing on isolated tools or one-off techniques, these cases emphasize evidence-based analysis, cross-log correlation, attacker behavior mapping (MITRE ATT&CK), and clear documentation of investigative reasoning and outcomes.
+These cases emphasize evidence-based analysis, cross-log correlation, attacker behavior mapping (MITRE ATT&CK), and clear documentation of investigative reasoning and outcomes.

 ---